A quantum genetic algorithm with quantum crossover and mutation operations: Computational cost

 \subsection{Total cost}

 Comparing the costs of the four procedures, the dominant cost is the circuit complexity for the selection procedure.
 Therefore, we find that our algorithm uses

 elementary quantum gates for each $t$.
 This is the time complexity of our algorithm for handling each generation.
+It is quadratically faster than classically expected amount considering the fact that the number of combinations is $O(\widetilde{N}^2)$ in our crossover procedure (see the next subsection for the details).
 As for the space complexity, we spend ${\rm poly}(\log N)$ qubits and $O(\log N)$ classical bits as is easily evaluated from the description of Algorithm \ref{ouralg} (Fig.~\ref{figouralg}).